avinashn686/task_scheduler/README.md

 - **PATCH** `/tasks/{id}/time-tracking/`
     - Update time spent on a task.

+a postman collection is also added to the repo

 ## Usage

 1. Register a new user via the registration endpoint.